qingyi2os/autoresearch-tabular/program.md

 # autoresearch-tabular

-This is an experiment to have the LLM do its own research on tabular XGBoost training.
+This is an experiment to have the LLM do its own hyperparameter tuning, sampling strategy research, and post-fit feature pruning on tabular XGBoost training.
 The data is from a peer-to-peer lender and it includes credit/bureau information about the applicants.

 ## Setup